anujasalvi/Portfolio/final_proj_p2.md

     <td>--</td>
   </tr>
   <tr>
-    <td>Are thses visualizations making a powerful impact about the topic?</td>
+    <td>Are these visualizations making a powerful impact about the topic?</td>
     <td>--</td>
     <td>--</td>
     <td>--</td>
   </tr>
   <tr>
-    <td>As the core tarhet audience and the test subject, what insights would you like to get most importantly?</td>
+    <td>As the core target audience and the test subject, what insights would you like to get most importantly?</td>
     <td>--</td>
     <td>--</td>
     <td>--</td>